-The School of Engineering Mentorship Program introduces NYU alumni, entrepreneurs, domain experts, and investors to startups from the School of Engineering Incubators.
-The three the School of Engineering Incubators—ACRE and Varick, located in SoHo (137 Varick St., 2nd Floor, 10013), and DUMBO, located just down the street from the School of Engineering campus in Brooklyn (20 Jay St., Suite 312, 11201) —are home to more than 60 startups, many founded by students, faculty, and alumni.
+The Mentorship Program introduces NYU alumni, entrepreneurs, and investors to startups from the School of Engineering incubators.
+The incubators are home to more than 60 startups, many founded by students, faculty, and alumni.

 Who are the Mentees?

-The mentees are startup companies from the School of Engineering Incubators.
+The mentees are startup companies from the Future Lab incubators.
 These companies are working on building technology products that solve specific problems in many industries, including mobile applications, wireless telecommunication, digital media, enterprise software, energy monitoring, cleantech, and healthcare IT applications.
 Companies are one to ten people in size and range in funding from pre-seed to venture-backed.

 Who are the Mentors?

 Mentors may be NYU alumni, entrepreneurs, domain experts, or investors who have a desire to share their experience, knowledge, and network in specific industries, technologies, and markets.
 In the past, mentors have provided guidance in diverse areas including management, technology and product development, business development, strategy, marketing and branding.
 The ideal mentor collaborates well with small teams and can offer the company guidance on process in addition to industry knowledge.

 The mentorship experience is an opportunity to strengthen the startup ecosystem within NYU by increasing collaboration and building relationships.
 In addition to helping NYU, mentorship grows the New York City economy by helping startups become successful businesses.